systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 ### Section 5-5
 ### Normalization and statistical analysis in MS-DIAL
-A)	Data normalization by internal standards or LOESS algorithm
+1. Data normalization by internal standards or LOESS algorithm
-B)	Principal component analysis
+2. Principal component analysis
+3. Partial least squares (PLS) and orthogonal partial least squares (OPLS)

 A)	If you want to use internal standards to normalize your peak list, you have to set the IS information in **Option** menu.
 MS-DIAL also supports LOESS and cubic spline algorithm to normalize batch or amplitude drifts.
 In order to use the LOESS algorithm, you have to set “quality control” and “analytical order” information correctly in the **Option** menu.
 B)	If you want to use the other statistics, please go to PRIMe web site: